More Intimacy? Investigate The Meaning Of “Loaded” Words

 When you are clear about your needs and ask for them you are staying in integrity in your relationship.
 Most importantly with yourself.

 Many times when we are younger we don’t get our needs met.
-Maybe even punished to ask for what we want.
+Some of us were even made wrong or shamed for asking for what we wanted.
 We need to change that way of thinking.
 Having a need or desire is good.

-- Debrief them afterward and ask them how that was for them.
+Debrief them afterwards and ask them how that was for them.

 Now take a moment and post your comments below.
 Let me know what was useful in this article and post any questions you may have.